basicx-StrgV/WGet.NET/README.md

 ## ❓ What is WGet.NET

-WGet.NET is a WinGet wrapper library for .Net.
+WGet.NET is a WinGet wrapper library for **.Net** that allows you to easily install, update, uninstall and more, with the help of **WinGet**, from your application.

 ![WGet.NET Icon](https://raw.githubusercontent.com/basicx-StrgV/WGet.NET/main/repo_design/WGet.NET_Icon_Small.png)

-I created it for another project and then made a library out of it in hope it might be useful to someone else too.
+I created it for another project and then made a library out of it in the hope it might be useful to someone else too.

-**If you tried this library, please give me some feedback.
-And if you miss a feature, you can create an issue to let me know.**
+**If you miss a feature or find a problem with the library, feel free to create an [issue](https://github.com/basicx-StrgV/WGet.NET/issues).**

 ## ✨ Version 4.0